sheharyarmonnoo/Market_Tracker/README.md

 This app tracks all major upcoming market events by updating sources from across the web.

-Proof of concept can be scaled to further more components.
+Proof of concept only which can be scaled further.